 Where they are just so happens to be search engines.
 Google, specifically, is the most visited website in the world with over 89.3 billion visits per month.

-And while getting your website to show up on the first page of a search engine is a great long-term digital marketing strategy, the right PPC or pay-per-click campaign can help your business rise to the top quicker.
+And while getting your website to show up on the first page of a search engine with SEO efforts is a great long-term digital marketing strategy, the right PPC or pay-per-click campaign can help your business rise to the top quicker.

 PPC is truly an excellent method to get near-immediate traffic to your landing page, but once you get them there, then what?